City welcomes nursing visitors from Austin Peay State University, Tennessee

-Led by their tutor, Dr Amy Hamlin, the visitors were given a tour of the The Royal London Hospital and Homerton University Hospital, City’s clinical partners, and where our nursing students are able to undertake their clinical placements.
+Led by their tutor, Professor Amy Hamlin, the visitors were given a tour of the The Royal London Hospital and Homerton University Hospital, City’s clinical partners, and where our nursing students are able to undertake their clinical placements.

 The visitors were also introduced to the University’s Clinical Skills Centre, which includes two six bedded wards with realistic equipment including piped oxygen, call bells, medicines, emergency and moving and handling equipment, which our nursing students train with during their studies.

 The Clinical Skills Centre is also one of the first in the UK to open a Technology Enabled Care Studio, 'City TECS'.
 The unique facility allows our students and practitioners across a range of disciplines to learn how to use the latest telehealth technologies through simulated learning.

 Nursing students and recent graduates from Austin Peay State University enjoy a presentation on ‘Learning to Care’ delivered by Mark Jones, Senior Lecturer and Programme Director for Adult Nursing at City.

 The visit also included trips to some of the health science landmarks that south east England has to offer, including the Florence Nightingale Museum in London, the London Royal College of Nursing, and the Underground Hospital at Dover Castle in Kent.

 Differences in practice and culture between the United States and England

 The students were encouraged to explore the similarities and differences between nursing studies and healthcare practice in the US compared to England during their visit.
 An aim being to improve the ability of students to contextualise worldwide health issues through the visit.